ADMIRE-Public/SafeInCave/docs/source/getting_started.rst

 Running your first simulation
 ------------------------------

 The fastest way to run a simulation is to execute the *main.py* file of one of the examples in the *examples* folder.
 The example in folder *safeincave/examples/triaxial* simulates a triaxial test performed on a salt rock sample of cubic shape.
-The salt sample is subjected to a constant confining pressure and varying axial load, which can be visualized by executing the *plot_bcs.py* file, that is
+The salt sample is subjected to a constant confining pressure (horizontal stresses) and varying axial (vertical) load, which can be visualized by executing the *plot_bcs.py* file, that is

 .. code-block:: console